-One underestimated private practice marketing tool is your newsletter.
+One powerful marketing tool to utilize in your wellness business as a regular newsletter.
 Your newsletter may be a fun monthly (or seasonal) update about your practice, but it can also be an effective way to attract new clients, as well as keep old clients engaged.

 Today, we’re going to walk you through the process of creating a newsletter and maximizing its effectiveness…